heyayush/heyayush-v2/content/posts/2021-07-13_futures_and_options_trading.md

 Metal sector and commodity linked metals may outperform.
 Real Estate sector can also grow.
 Residential as well as commercial both with positive outlook.
 Auto sector is underperforming as it is going through a structural change. but as soon as the dark cloud clears then it will outperform.

-# Shifting to full time trading

-Let's say your salary is 12 lpa so you are getting 1L per month and wants similar profit from market.
-But that's ambitious.
-So let's plan to reach say 50k profit per month first while continuing your job and once you are comfortably making 50k then move to 1L and think of quitting job to become full time trader.
-Option selling is also preferred because you don't need to monitor price action every second.
-Reviewing your trade in 30 min 1 hour is also fine.
-Just ensure that stop loss is placed.

-Now for stable profits option selling is preferred instead of option buying or trading in futures or cash market.
-And option selling requires huge margin.
-So you need to have a good capital for making 50k or 1L profit a month.

-Now for 1L a month, that's around 20 trading days so every day you need to make 5k so as to reach 1L in a month and that's apart from brokerage and tax expenses.

-# Real Estate outlook

-- Over the last 5 years, salary has increased more as compared to the cost of property.
-Hence now the buyer has the ability to shell out some more money for buying property and hence we may see increase in property prices in coming years.
-- Home loans are at minimum rate.
-NPA in home loan is lowest in the world and hence is the safest lending option and hence high competition among banks for home loans.
-Inflation is 5% so if home loan is 6.5% then basically you are just paying 1.5% interest and if you are taking income tax benefit of that then virtually it is 0% interest.
-It seems as if borrowing for free without paying any interest.
-- Building material cost is increasing thus property prices is expected to increase.
-- Culture of work from home and increasing sentiment towards personal space demanding separate rooms from every individual is promoting larger homes.
-- Registration revenue figures from various state govt showing increase in month on month basis, showing that more property transactions are taking places.
-Also cut in stamp duty by govt makes it lucrative to buy property.

-# Option Spreads

-## Bull Call Spread

-- Bullish strategy.
-- Call option which is cheap and has less time value decay.
-- Moderately bullish view.
-Limited upmove expected.
-- Buy a call at strike(ATM) and sell a higher strike cheaper call (OTM)
-- Margin required is less as compared to naked option selling.
-- Max Loss: Net Premium.
-So as premium decays you lose.
-- Max Profit: Difference in strikes - net premium.
-- Effect of time and volatility - As time passes we will lose as premiums decay but if IV goes up we will gain as premiums will go up.

-## Bull Put Spread

-- Market view is mildly bullish.
-- Sell a ATM put option.
-- Buy a lower strike cheaper put to protect losses (OTM).
-- We receive premium in this strategy.
-- Max Loss: Difference in strikes - net premium.
-- Max Profit: net premium.
-- Effect of time and volatility - As time passes we will gain and eat premium but if IV goes up we will lose as premiums will go up.
-## Long Straddle

-- When you expect the market to give a big move either up or down .
-- Buy a put and call option of ATM strike.
-- Buy at low IV so when IV goes up you earn.
-- If IV goes down you will lose premiums.

-## Strangle management

-- Sell PE and CE, both far out of money.
-- High IV like 30 means premium are high.
-- Make strangle when vix is high so that when vix will fall then it is good for you.
-- Key is to manage delta, that is what you need to balance.
-- If your view is bullish then have slighly +ve delta and if bearish then slightly -ve delta.
-But keep it under +-10 to avoid high risk.
-- So book profit of 1 leg and shift to closer strike price to get more premium.
-- Keep shifting to closer strike price as per risk.
-- Max reach at the stage so that you are selling PE and CE of same strike price.
-- If you go even more in the money then it is inverted strangle and that is very risky.
-- Keep booking profit after 50% decay and shift to closer strike price to extract 50 %

-## Tax understanding
-What are the taxable incomes?
-### Dividend
-TDS is deducted on dividend paid which is 10% if that company is paying more than 5000.
-Gets added to your income and have to pay tax as per your slab.
-### Short term capital gain
-15%.
-Loss can settled with other short term or else long term.
-Losses can be carried forward till 8 years.
-### Long term capital gain
-10% and only on income above 1 Lakh.
-Loss can be settled with other long term.
-Losses can be carried forward till 8 years.
-### Intraday Cash market
-Comes under speculative income.

-### Futures and Options